-We do not share any of your personal information or any details of our conversation outside of the team.
-Since we do not have access to your telephone number, we cannot keep it on file.
+We do not share any of your personal information or any details of our conversation outside of the team of counsellors and coordinators.

 We never ask for callers’ names or any other information that could identify them.
 To find out about resources near you that can best meet your needs, however, you may choose to provide us with some personal information.

 To benefit fully from your conversation with one of our counsellors, we recommend that you set yourself up in a quiet place where you will not be disturbed.
 We want to make sure that your physical environment is conducive to freely expressing your thoughts and receiving the information you need in complete confidence.
 Since Sexual Violence Helpline counsellors want to clearly understand your needs in connection with sexual violence, they may ask you certain questions to identify those needs.